alantech/iasql/rfcs/006 - Deleting blocked resources asynchronously.md

 **_Cons:_**
 This is causing huge wait times for the users, eventually causing the engine to be locked, if the user retries the procedure so many times.

+2. Add a `soft delete` column in all entities.
+A record could be marked for soft deletion and perform the real one after a period of time.

+**_Pros:**

+This will be a similar approach as the proposed one, but having the field in the table, that could speed up the queries.

+**_Cons:_**

+Adding columns not relevant to the modules is a problem with user interface and can confuse users.

 ## Affected Components

-- New periodical procedure `garbage-collector` needs to be implemented
+- New periodical procedure `garbage-collector` needs to be implemented, potentially implemented with `pg_cron`
 - Engine needs to be modified to check entries in the deletion table before syncing to the cloud
 - Specific checks needs to be added at service level, to capture these exceptions and react as desired